abayomipopoola/abayomipopoola/src/content/blog/domain-driven-design/index.md

 - **Supple Design and Refinement**: The continuous process of refining the design to gain deeper insights and maintain flexibility.
 - **Strategic Design**: Concepts like bounded contexts, context maps, core domains, and subdomains, provide the overarching architecture and strategy for domain-driven design.

 It's worth noting that to truly grasp the nuances and intricacies of these concepts, immersing oneself in the book is essential.
-This article serves as a primer, a window into the vast world of Domain-Driven Design that Eric has so eloquently presented.
+This post serves as a primer, a window into the vast world of Domain-Driven Design that Eric has so eloquently presented.

 <a href="https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215" target="_blank">Get the book here</a>.